 The County shall contribute toward the cost of County offered medical plans for any eligible retiree whether or not the retiree covers eligible dependent(s), the same amount as it contributes toward the cost of County offered medical plans for active unrepresented administrative management employees (bargaining unit 50) in the Salary Resolution.
 Any additional medical contributions provided only to retirees along with any eligibility requirements to receive those contributions shall be conferred as prescribed in the Salary Resolution.

-The County will contribute toward the cost of County offered medical plans of any eligible retiree, whether or not the retiree covers eligible dependents, the amount of five hundred dollars ($500.00) a month.
+The County will contribute toward the cost of County offered medical plans of any eligible retiree, whether or not the retiree covers eligible dependents, an amount not less than five hundred dollars ($500.00) a month.
 The retiree is responsible for all costs (including premiums) that exceed the County’s contribution.

 Response to County Proposal on XX.
 (New) Total Compensation Study: